COMP231-001-Team-3/DevTeammy/README.md

 2. Boards page providing a list of different projects the user is currently a part of.
 3. Details view where the user can see tasks assigned and due per category alongwith details such as priority and status.
 4. Progress view indicating overall progress as a team in chart format.
-5. Schedule view, illustrating tasks in a claendar format
+5. Schedule view, illustrating tasks in a calendar format
 6. Teams view, showing a list of all teams
 7. Team details, informing users of team mates preferred contact method.